 Adults, youth, and children — there are a variety of ways to contribute your musical talent at Sojourners: singing in Sojourners Choir, playing an instrumental piece during the offertory or providing special music for the service when the choir is on hiatus.

-Sojourners has also produced a book that collects sermons given by the Rev. Dr. Jim Bundy over the course of the ten years he was pastor at Sojourners.
+Several years ago Sojourners produced a book that collects sermons given by the Rev. Dr. Jim Bundy over the course of the ten years he was pastor at Sojourners.
 These sermons reflect the inclusivity, openly affirming and social justice stances that are common to UCC congregations but also go much deeper into questioning and examining the core values of Christianity.
 They offer fresh perspectives for anyone on a spiritual path.
 Words Along the Way collects sermons addressing a wide range of Christian themes and is available for purchase at the church or on Amazon.

 Significant annual giving is an important part of our mission.
 The congregation has committed itself to setting aside a substantial percentage of its income for use beyond the local church.